 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the UP rightarrow and DOWN rightarrow buttons, as necessary, to view the additional information.
+Use the rightarrow buttons, as necessary, to view the additional information.